Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Backbone Subnetwork

 \subsection{Communication in Backbone Subnetwork}

 Algorithm \emph{Backbone-Message-Exchange} is used to transmit messages between two nodes in the backbone and Algorithm \emph{Backbone-Message-Transmit} is used by a node outside the backbone to transmit a message to its leader.
+Note that both these procedures are called assuming the context of a network that already executed \emph{Backbone-Creation} and so no parameters are passed as relevant information is assumed to be present at each node.

 \begin{theorem} Algorithm \emph{Backbone-Message-Exchange} guarantees the exchange of a message between every pair of connected nodes in the backbone in time $O(\lg N)$ rounds.
+It also guarantees that every leader in the backbone successfully transmits its message to all its neighbors in $O(\lg N)$ rounds.
 Algorithm \emph{Backbone-Message-Transmit} guarantees the transmission of a message from a node outside the backbone to its leader in the backbone in time $O(\Delta \lg N)$ rounds. \end{theorem}

 Algorithm \emph{Backbone-Message-Exchange} involves having every leader continuously take part in a token passing routine with all its connectors.
 Algorithm \emph{Backbone-Message-Transmit} involves every leader taking part in a continuous token passing routine with all of its followers.
 When a node gets the token, it can transmit a message if it has one.